Amortization Calculator with Extra Payments

 Is it better to pay extra monthly or make one lump sum?

-Should I check with my lender first?
+Should I check with my lender before making extra payments?

 Related calculators